 The castle is not only famous for its premises, but also for its gardens.
 Three of these gardens are located in the immediate vicinity of the castle.
 These are presented here:

 The oldest of these is the Walled Garden with its latest achievement, a labyrinth.
 This is the idea of Lord Cawdor, who decided in 1981 to create a labyrinth of holly.
 A labyrinth design in the mosaic floor of a ruin of a Roman villa in Conimbriga in Portugal served as a template.
 In the second part of the garden there is also the knot garden, the thistle garden and the paradise garden.
 Old Scottish fruit trees are reminiscent of the original orchard, which was mentioned for the first time in 1635.

 During our visit, we do not pay a visit to the labyrinth, because our time is limited.
 We hear, you need time to find your way out of there.
 Half way there is a shortcut to the exit.
 But if you miss that, the path through the labyrinth is twice as long.
 We prefer to stick to the

 The flower garden goes back to the year 1710.
 At that time Sir Archibald Campbell, the brother of the Thane of Cawdor, took over the design of this garden.
 It took fifteen years to finish.
 Sir Archibald turned it into a garden, in which fruit trees and hedges grew.

-A later landlady added lavender borders to the rose beds in the mid-19th century.
+A later lady of the house added lavender borders to the rose beds in the mid-19th century.
 She also had gooseberry hedges planted because the family particularly liked their fruit.
 At that time, the Cawdor family used the castle almost exclusively during the hunting season between August and October.
 The garden therefore mainly contained plants that flowered at this time of the year.
-These beds still exist today, but the flowering period has been extended by adding bulbous plants, flowering trees and shrubs that expanded the flowering season from early spring to fall.
+These beds still exist today, but the flowering period has been extended by the addition of bulbous plants, flowering trees and shrubs, which mark the flowering season from early spring through late spring Autumn expanded into.